jazmy/videonotesgen/README.md

-# Getting Started with Video Notes Generator
+# Video Notes Generator

 ![Video Notes Generator Screenshot](videogenerator_screenshot.png)

 **Video Notes Generator** is a tool that transforms video content into structured, easy-to-navigate documentation.
-It’s designed to help you quickly extract and organize information from any video where knowledge is being shared — like lectures, interviews, presentations, or recorded meetings.
+It's designed to help you quickly extract and organize information from any video where knowledge is being shared — like lectures, interviews, presentations, or recorded meetings.

-Here’s what it does:
+Here's what it does:

-- **Transcribes speech** using OpenAI’s Whisper model, with accurate timestamps throughout
+- **Transcribes speech** using OpenAI's Whisper model, with accurate timestamps throughout
 - **Captures screenshots** at scene changes and embeds them directly into the notes to provide visual context
 - **Breaks down transcripts** into logical, well-structured sections to fit AI processing limits
 - **Generates content** using OpenAI models, including: